 This beginner’s guide to Gilead gives you a brief history of the company and its recent performance before taking a look at its future prospects.
 If you just want to invest straight away, then it helps you find the best broker to use as well.

-How to buy Gilead shares, a step-by-step guide
+How to buy Gilead stocks, a step-by-step guide

-The process of buying shares in Gilead isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+The process of buying shares isn’t massively complicated, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Choose a broker.
-In order to buy Gilead stock, you will need to use an online brokerage platform.
+Firstly, you need to find an online brokerage platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.